satyagupte/satyagupte.github.io/_posts/2024-09-11-related-products-recommendations.md

 p4 \--\> p5,1.00  p3,0.58
 p5 \--\> p4,1.00  p3,0.58

 When we used raw counts, p3 which is very popular was the top recommendation for p4 and p5.
-Using cosine similarity, p3 gets demoted to second place.
+Using **cosine similarity, p3 gets demoted to second place**.

 We can also use user actions like cart additions and purchases in this scheme.
 A heuristic that works well is to use a proxy rating.
 For example, a product view is a 1, a cart addition a 5, and a purchase an 8\.
 Now instead of the matrix being just 1s and 0s, we compute cosine similarity using a matrix that has 1s, 5s, and 8s.
 The proxy ratings can be worked out using their relative ratios.
 For example, if cart additions are ⅕ of product views, a cart addition is a 5.